Pygmy pikeconger

-The pygmy pikeconger (Nettenchelys pygmaea) is an eel in the family Nettastomatidae (duckbill/witch eels).
+The pygmy pikeconger or pygmy duckbill eel, (Nettenchelys pygmaea) is an eel in the family Nettastomatidae (duckbill/witch eels).
 It was described by David G. Smith and James Erwin Böhlke in 1981.
 It is a marine, tropical eel which is known from the western central Atlantic Ocean, including Venezuela and the Gulf of Mexico, and possibly more locations.
 It is known to dwell at a depth range of 128 to 280 m.
 Males can reach a maximum total length of 20.1 cm.

 The species epithet "pygmaea", meaning "small" in Greek, refers to the small size of mature specimens.